stevebauman/location/README.md

 The class must implement the public method `get($ip)`.
 IP being the users IP address being inputted.

-You must then create a `Stevebauman\Location\Objects\Location` class, set it's location variables, and return the location.
+You must then create a `Stevebauman\Location\Objects\Location` object, set it's location variables, and return the location.
 Here's an example:

     use Stevebauman\Location\Objects\Location;